mfisher87/presentation-cng2025/slides.md

 :::elevator-pitch
 <hr />

-GeoJupyter is an open and collaborative community-driven effort to [reimagine geospatial interactive computing]{.jupyter-orange} experiences for education, research, and industry.
+GeoJupyter is an open and community-driven effort to [reimagine geospatial interactive computing experiences]{.jupyter-orange} for education, research, and industry.

 We aim to combine the **approachability** and **playfulness** of desktop GIS tools, the **flexibility** and **reproducibility** of coding-driven GIS methods, and the **collaborative** and